- Amber - Wikipedia

 Amber, fossil tree resin that has achieved a stable state through loss of volatile constituents and chemical change after burial in the ground Amber occurs as irregular nodules, rods, or droplike shapes in all shades of yellow with nuances of orange, brown, and, rarely, red

 - What is Amber?
-How is Amber Formed, Where is it Found and What is it . . .
+How is Amber Formed, Where is it Found and . . .

 Amber can be best defined as the fossilized resins of extinct tree trunks Trees usually release a form of resin for making their trunks susceptible to the attacks of parasites and insects These resins also heal every other internal damage, keeping the tree healthy and safe